Oliver-Balb/Starbucks/README.md

 * Tideness requirement "each type of observational unit forms a table" is not fulfilled, as some attributes of customer and the offer relevant for analysis are stored normalized in separated tables (profile.json, portfolio.json)
 * Tideness requirement "each variable forms a column" is not fullfilled, as the column value contains a heterogenous value categories

-#### Basic assumption for the relationship between offer completed events and transactions
-In some cases for one customer (ids) there is more than one transaction record with the same time value as the offer completed event record are considered as one purchase event.

 #### Multiple offers used per transaction
 In some cases, there are multiple offers used at one transaction (assumption: same time value).
 This means, that the amount has to be split up.
 I assumed, that the amount can be split up according to the ratio of difficulty values of the offers invovled at the same time of offer completion.